Best daily deals

 Price: Free

-Prey is an app that’s been around for a while that many people trust.
+Prey is an app that’s been around for a while and that many people trust.
 Its entire purpose is to help you find your phone if it goes missing.
 However, it is also more lightweight than something like Cerberus.
 It has basic features like finding your phone, locking your device, and setting off an alarm.

 You’ll also be able to take pictures to see where your device may be and gather network information to see where your device has been.
 It seems to work for most people, and that’s what really matters.
 It’s not all that different from Google’s Find My Phone and may function well as a backup to that.
 It’s also completely free.

-Price: Varies
+Price: Paid

 Most major carriers (at least in the US) have find my phone apps that you can use.
 Generally, the services cost money that gets added to your bill every month.
 However, in exchange, the carriers will help you find your phone.
 We can confirm that the three major US carriers (Verizon, AT&T, and T-Mobile) have services like these.
 They cost a varying amount of money.
-However, if you called a customer service rep (like we did), pretty much all of them recommend Google’s Find My Phone anyway.
+However, if you called a customer service representative (like we did), pretty much all of them would recommend Google’s Find My Phone anyway.
 What makes these decent options is that you’ll be able to call your carrier, and they’ll actually be able to help.

 In addition, you may even get some extra features.
 For example, Samsung’s Find My Phone lets you locate your wireless earbuds along with your Galaxy Watch and smartphones.
-In addition, Samsung’s version can retrieve calls and messages, put the phone in power saver mode, and back up your data before you erase it.
+In addition, Samsung’s version can retrieve calls and messages, put the phone in power-saving mode, and back up your data before you erase it.
 It’s worth looking into, even as a backup option.

 Other solutions

 Okay, so your phone has been stolen, and you didn’t have any of these apps installed and set up.
 That’s not good news.
-However, there are still a few additional things that you can do to try to get your device back
+However, there are still a few additional things that you can do to try to get your device back.

 Try using Wear OS

 Those with Wear OS watches have a few options open to them.
-Most modern Wear OS devices have a built-in Find My Phone function that’ll ring your phone at full volume provided the phone is powered on and still connected to the watch.
+Most modern Wear OS devices have a built-in Find My Phone function that’ll ring your phone at full volume, provided the phone is powered on and still connected to the watch.
 You shouldn’t need a third-party app for this unless your watch is ancient and doesn’t have the functionality natively.
 This is also an excellent option and a very underrated reason to buy and own a Wear OS smartwatch.

 You can actually use your phone to find your Wear OS watch if it gets lost as well.
 However, it’s probably pretty hard to lose something that is attached directly to your wrist.